-Join Taylor Hokanson for an in-depth discussion in this video Application bar, part of Learn Fusion 360: The Basics.
+Join Taylor Hokanson for an in-depth discussion in this video Application bar, part of Learning Autodesk Fusion 360.

 - [Voiceover] All right, so the first thing we want to do when we open up Fusion 360 for the first time is take a look at the application bar, and specifically, I want to check out the data panel.
 So, this pops up a little window, and it'll show me the projects that I have currently listed, so that's a demo project, everyone's got that, and some samples.
 There's some really cool stuff in here, and I encourage you to check it out.
 For example, the e-NABLE project is a low-cost, 3D printed prosthetic hand.
 That's a really complicated model, it's all assembled and rotates and operates correctly and so forth, so that's a great one to check out to see what Fusion is capable of.